realA10001986/SID/README.md

 - Power-up the SID, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

 This procedure ensures that all your settings are copied from the old to the new SD card.

+#### Hardware configuration settings

+##### &#9654; Disable supplied IR remote control

+Check this to disable the supplied remote control; the SID will only accept commands from a learned IR remote (if applicable).

+Note that this only disables the supplied remote, unlike [IR locking](#locking-ir-control), where IR commands from any known remote are ignored.

 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ Source: https://sid.out-a-ti.me
 _Other props: [Time Circuits Display](https://tcd.out-a-ti.me) ...
 [Flux Capacitor](https://fc.out-a-ti.me) ...
 [Dash Gauges](https://dg.out-a-ti.me) ...
 [VSR](https://vsr.out-a-ti.me) ...
 [Remote Control](https://remote.out-a-ti.me) ...
 [TFC](https://tfc.out-a-ti.me)_